mds/good-button/README.md

 # Good Button
-Good Button is a button created with Sassy goodness that actually looks like a button.
-It's flat(ish), but still has those subtle gradients, inner-shadows, and drop shadows that give a button its buttonness.
-Feed Good Button a few variables and the mixin takes care of the rest.
+*Good Button* is a button created with Sassy goodness that actually looks like a button.
+It has subtle gradients, inner-shadows, and drop shadows that give a button its buttonness.
+Feed *Good Button* a few variables and the mixin takes care of the rest.
 Give it a try to make your button feel like a button.

 DEMO: http://mds.is/making-good-buttons/